serialphotog/csv2gpx/Readme.md

 # csv2gpx

+**DEPRECATED:** This project is extremely old and, frankly, extremely flawed.
+I'm not going to be updating this, but I did create a much better tool that I recommend you use instead: [GPX Tools](https://github.com/serialphotog/GPX-Tools).

 This is a super simple command line utility to fulfil an extremely niche usecase I had.

 This utility will take a CSV file containing GPS coordinates and convert the file into a GPX file that can be imported into a GPS.
 Currently, this program just assumes that each waypoint is in the format of: